jlprince21/card_catalog/README.md

 1. DATABASE_URL - PostgreSQL connection string.
 2. DIRECTORY_TO_SCAN - root directory location to start scanning files from.

+# More

+See `documentation` folder for more information including how to host a PostgreSQL database setup with pgAdmin compatible with this project.

 # License

 License is MIT.
 See LICENSE file.